 Another less obvious problem with planting too late is summer humidity.
 When humidity is too high, tomato plants can fail to pollinate properly (the pollen sticks to the male part of the flower and is not released onto the female part).

-Even if you manage to contend with summer heat and humidity, you still need to worry about frost in the fall.
+Even if you manage to contend with summer heat and humidity, you still need to worry about frost hurting your tomato plants in the fall.

-Hopefully, this article gave you some idea of when to plant your tomatoes.
-If you waited too long to plant outdoors, you may be able to grow some tomatoes indoors in a pot or container on a windowsill.
+Now you have a better idea of when to plant your tomatoes – and when it might be too late to do so.
+If you waited too long to plant outdoors, you still might be able to grow some tomatoes indoors in a pot or container on a windowsill.

 I hope this article was helpful – if so, please share it with someone who can use the information.